andrewguenthner/python-challenge/PyPoll/README.txt

 and the third with an election candidate name.

-It will output a simple vote summary to the terminal as well as to a CSV file named PyPoll_Results.csv.
+It will output a simple vote summary to the terminal as well as to a CSV file named PyPoll_results.csv.

 Design doc: